davidvcauw/distributed-applications/exercises/02-higher-order-functions/01-first-class-functions/06-lambdas/assignment.md

 An alternative would be to define the four functions inline, as lambdas.
 A lambda is a function which you don't bother to give a name to.
-For this reason, they're also called *anonymous functions* (which is the term Elixir uses, so if you need to look up something online, use "anonymous functions".)
+For this reason, they're also called *anonymous functions* (which is the term Elixir uses, so if you need to look up something online, use "anonymous functions").
 For example, the code

 ```elixir